A Message From Our Director

 The Proud History of Stewart Home & School

 Stewart Home & School occupies the historic campus of the old Kentucky Military Institute and its adjoining 850 acres of serene rural farmland in Frankfort, Kentucky.
 The campus provides a beautiful setting for its current and beautiful purpose.
-Now on the National Register of Historic Places, the school offers a one-of-a-kind community where those with intellectual disabilities are truly appreciated as the people they are.
+Now on the National Register of Historic Places, the school offers a one-of-a-kind community where those with intellectual disabilities are truly appreciated and respected.

 Stewart Home & School believes persons with intellectual disabilities deserve every opportunity for personal growth.
 Our philosophy embraces an understanding of each unique individual who desires meaningful activity, success, friendships and acceptance.
 Every student is encouraged to develop his or her skills and talents in all areas of life.